sunpy/ndcube/docs/index.rst

 `ndcube` documentation
 **********************

-`ndcube` is a SunPy Project affiliated package designed for handling N-dimensional datacubes described by a WCS (World Coordinate System) translation.
+`ndcube` is a SunPy Project affiliated package designed for handling N-dimensional data cubes described by WCS (World Coordinate System) transformations.

 The side bar on the left contains links to the various sections of the documentation.